LaurenceTaylor/CV/README.md

 **House of MinaLima** (June to September 2016) | *Gallery Assistant*

 Interacted with hundreds of visitors daily while answering customer questions, initiating conversation, and helping to sell prints.

+## Interests

+:computer: *Technology*
+I like to keep up with news through publications like MIT Technology Review as well as Twitter, Youtube, and blog posts.
+Jabrils is a current favourite.

+:book: *Reading*
+Keen reader and currently a book club member!
+A recent great book was 'China in Ten Words' by Yu Hua.

+:soccer: *Team Sports*
+Enthusiastic, but untalented, 5-a-side football player.
+We started a group which now has ~40 members!

+:musical_note: *Playing Guitar*
+Music is a nice way to relax.
+I've been practicing acoustic guitar for around 15 years now.

 [Back to the top](https://github.com/LaurenceTaylor/CV#Laurence-Taylor)